Employee

 • Have everything you need for your work provided by your employer

-If you have any doubt about whether you should be treated as an employee or as self-employed, you should look at the HMRC website page on employment status at http://www.hmrc.gov.uk/employment-status/index.htm
+If you have any doubt about whether you should be treated as an employee or as self-employed, you should look at the Gov.uk page on employment status.

 What to do if you and your employer disagree about your employment status.

-Ultimately it is your employer who is responsible if they make the wrong decision about your employment or self employment status.
-If they fail to treat you as an employee they will need to pay HMRC the tax and NIC that they should have taken from you, but did not.
+If your work relationship has the hallmarks of employment, then your employer is responsible to make a decision about your employment status.
+If they fail to treat you as an employee HMRC can require them to pay the tax and NIC that they should have taken from you, but did not.
 They may also be liable to significant penalties.

-If you disagree with their decision you have little option except to discuss your status with them.
-If they have not done so already, you could ask them to complete the questionnaire on the HMRC website at http://www.hmrc.gov.uk/paye/employees/start-leave/status.htm or they may be willing to take professional advice on the matter.
+If you disagree with an employer’s decision you have little option except to discuss your status with them.
+If they have not done so already, you could ask them to review the information on the Gov.uk website, or they may be willing to take professional advice on the matter.

 TaxAid Tip